-Language labs and software (apps and e-learning platforms) have reshaped the way languages are taught.
-From the way students practice at home and in the classroom, to the way teachers monitor progresses and manage individual learning paths, there is no aspect of language teaching that technology cannot improve.
+Language labs and software (apps and e-learning platforms) have reshaped the way languages are taught and learnt.
+From the way students practice at home and in the classroom, to the way teachers monitor progresses and manage individual learning paths, there is no aspect of language teaching and learning that technology cannot improve.

 This blog post explains how every stakeholder (students, teachers, and the education institution as a whole) involved in the language learning process has something to gain from the application of educational technology.